 Pedws Ffoulk was a native of Henllan, and despised by the people of the village as a vicious and malevolent old witch.
 Whereas many witches were capable of great cruelty, this was usually as a consequence of some slight they felt they had received.
 However, Pedws Ffoulk was considered cruel for the sake of it, and people would avoid her for fear of upsetting her in some way.
-She was said to have green, cat like eyes that if matched would bring bad luck to those brave enough to hold her baleful stare.
+She was said to have had green, cat like eyes that if caught by the eyes of another would bring bad luck to those brave enough to hold her baleful stare.

 The Bewitched Horse